Seddik-Turki/Image-Captionning-with-Visual-Attention/README.md

 The transformer decoder is mainly built from attention layers.
 It uses self-attention to process the sequence being generated, and it uses cross-attention to attend to the image.

-By inspecting the attention weights of the cross attention layers you will see what parts of the image the model is looking at as it generates words.
+By inspecting the attention weights of the cross attention layers you will see what parts of the image the model is looking at as it generates words.</br>
 ![Architecture](images/model.png)

 ## Project Structure